 The assessment identified 93 other sediment sources, 25 animal sources, and 37 other potential sources.
-These potential sources will be investigated further over the next 3 permit years (approximately 52 per year).
+These potential sources will be investigated further over 3 permit years, with this year being year two of that effort (approximately 52 per year).
 After further investigation, the County will eliminate sources, where they are significant and the County has jurisdiction.
 Sources that are on VDOT property will be referred to VDOT.
 Sources that are related to agriculture will be referred to VDCR for its action.

-The results also included 14 potential additional outfalls that are not currently on the County's GIS mapping.
-These potential outfalls will be investigated and added to the County's mapping (if appropriate) during the 2016 - 2017 permit year.
+The results also included 14 potential additional outfalls that were not on the County's GIS mapping at the time.
+These potential outfalls were investigated and 11 of them were added to the County's mapping.
+(The remaining three were not outfall pipes but rather inflow pipes to stormwater facilities.)
+The associated acreage for the 11 new outfalls is included in BMP 3-1.